Winterbound

-Winterbound is a children's novel by Margery Williams.
+Winterbound is a 1936 children's novel written by Margery Williams and illustrated by Kate Seredy.
 It is a family story set in a Connecticut farmhouse during the Great Depression.

 Nineteen-year-old Kay and sixteen-year-old Garry are in charge of the house and their younger siblings while their parents are away during the winter.

-The novel, illustrated by Kate Seredy, was first published in 1936 and was a Newbery Honor recipient in 1937.
+Reception

+The novel was a Newbery Honor recipient in 1937; Seredy's own novel The White Stag would win the Newbery Medal the next year.
+The New York Times review complimented Williams' writing, saying "she writes with a pleasuring simplicity and directness" and "it gives the impression that the author has lived through some of the experiences described".
+Kirkus Reviews also observed that "the adventures and misadventures have roots in personal experience".